intoinside/intoinside.github.io/_posts/2023-12-26-memcopy-with-relocation.md

       sty $d509
 ```

-After running the first part of the algorith, memory status has changed:
+After running the first part of the algorithm, memory status has changed:

 ![Step 2](/resources/relocation-step-2.jpg)

 Interrupt are disabled, a self-mod code is done to point to source page and current
 stack pointer value (for example, $70) is copied into a zero-page location.
 Last
-operation will relocate stack from page 1 to destination page (20).
+operation will relocate stack from page 1 to destination page ($20).

 And now the main part: